-Chanuki Illushka Seresinhe is a doctoral researcher at the Data Science Lab, Warwick Business School, University of Warwick and the Alan Turing Institute.
-Chanuki's research entails using big online datasets and deep learning to understand how beautiful environments affect human wellbeing.
+Chanuki Illushka Seresinhe is a data science researcher at the Data Science Lab, Warwick Business School, University of Warwick and the Alan Turing Institute (the UK national institute for data science and artificial intelligence).
+Chanuki's research entails using big online datasets and deep learning to understand how the aesthetics of the environment influences human wellbeing.
 Her research has been featured in the press worldwide including the Economist, Wired, The Times, BBC, Spiegel Online, Guardian, Telegraph and Scientific American.

 Before returning to university, Chanuki had a diverse career that included running her own digital design consultancy for over eight years in London, advising clients, including the Tate, Design Museum, Dezeen, NESTA, Gulbenkian Foundation and Fornasetti how to present their businesses successfully online.
 She has also worked as a digital designer in California, New York and Paris.